I received complimentary tickets to the Carnegie Science Center in exchange for my honest review. All opinions are my own.

 Other than the memorabilia that was plastered throughout the tour, the submarine was a very cool experience because everything was still exactly how it was when it was in use.

-If you are planning on touring the USS Reguin Submarine, you should note that some spots in the submarine are very narrow and not that easy to navigate.
+If you are planning on touring the USS Requin Submarine, you should note that some spots in the submarine are very narrow and not that easy to navigate.

 The Rangos Giant Cinema

-It is not often that you find a place that has their own theater, but Carnegie Science Center does.
+It is not often that you find a place that has its own theater, but Carnegie Science Center does.
 The Rangos Giant Cinema is bigger, bolder, and better than other theaters.

 The day we visited, we watched the educational film; Tiny Giants in 3-D. This was the first time we had ever watched a 3-D movie and the experience was awesome.
 The movie screen was huge, so the animals almost felt like they were actually coming out at us.
 In fact, one time my 3-year old put her head down in fear that the animals were actually real.